-- F. General Architecture Regulations, Civic Buildings - (1) Civic Buildings may be sited as Integrated Buildings, Full Block Buildings, or Object Buildings See Figure 920-06, 920-07, and 920-08 for illustrative examples. - a.
+- F. General Architecture Regulations, Civic Buildings - (1) Civic Buildings may be sited as Integrated Buildings, Full Block Buildings, or Object Buildings - See Figure 920-06, 920-07, and 920-08 for illustrative examples. - a.
 An integrated building comprises only a small portion of a block and is incorporated into the overall architecture of a streetscape.
 Figure 920-06. - i.
-Integrated Buildings shall comply with all the regulations in this section and Article VIII. - ii.
-Integrated buildings shall be architecturally compatible with the adjacent architecture, but shall be readily identifiable from the surrounding buildings.
+Integrated Buildings shall comply with all the regulations in this section and Article VIII. - Integrated buildings shall be architecturally compatible with the adjacent architecture, but shall be readily identifiable from the surrounding buildings.

 - b.
 Full block buildings occupy an entire block.
-Figure 920-07. - Full Block Buildings shall comply with all regulations in this section and Article VIII. - ii.
+Figure 920-07. - i.
+Full Block Buildings shall comply with all regulations in this section and Article VIII. - ii.
 Building or complex shall define the four sides of the block by occupying the "build-to line" on each of those sides. - iii.
 Building or complex shall be designed to present itself as a unified whole. - iv.
 The building or complex shall have a clear hierarchy with dominant and subordinate elements. - v.
 Each block face shall have an architecturally celebrated entry, but one entry shall be more prominent than all the others. - vi.
-Building massing shall use a layering strategy. - vii.
-Deviations from regulations in this section, except style, may be permitted by the Planning Board if consistent with the intent of this Article.
+Building massing shall use a layering strategy.